Growli

 Is bogner's bucephalandra poisonous to dogs?

-Yes — the ASPCA lists Bogner's Bucephalandra (Bucephalandra bogneri) as toxic to dogs.
+Yes — Bogner's Bucephalandra (Bucephalandra bogneri) is regarded as toxic to dogs, based on genus- and family-level toxicity data.
 Bucephalandra belongs to the Araceae family, which contains insoluble calcium oxalate crystals.
 Ingestion can cause intense oral irritation, drooling, and vomiting in cats and dogs.
 Not individually listed by the ASPCA, but the genus shares the toxic-family profile of all aroids.

 How serious is it if my dog ate bogner's bucephalandra?

 Bogner's Bucephalandra is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?